mongodb/terraform-provider-mongodbatlas/website/docs/d/project.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `name` - The name of the project you want to create.
-(Cannot be changed via this Provider after creation.)
 * `org_id` - The ID of the organization you want to create the project within.
 * `cluster_count` - The number of Atlas clusters deployed in the project.
 * `created` - The ISO-8601-formatted timestamp of when Atlas created the project.